 The choice between a gas heater and an electric heater is one the most important considerations you need to make when choosing a tankless water heater.
 Prices vary greatly based on whether a model is electrically powered or gas powered; gas-powered models being more expensive.
 For gas powered models, outdoor units tend to be more expensive than indoor ones.
 Electric tankless water heaters are generally the cheapest.
 This is due to their small size and lower output flow rate.

-On the other hand, the major consideration for gas-powered heaters is having the necessary electrical situation, both for the supply of gas as well as the ventilation of exhausts.
+The major consideration for gas-powered heaters is having the a suitable location, both for the supply of gas as well as the ventilation of exhausts.
 If you have a built-in gas connection you may be restricted to placing it next to an outlet.
 If not, you may have to spend money on hiring a service to accommodate the heater.

 Companies also have very specific exhaust requirements for gas heaters, which too, will require extra pipework and will dictate where you can or cannot place your heater, especially keeping the safety considerations of indoor heaters in mind.
 Outdoor units meanwhile may not pose such a challenge since the open ventilation is taken care of, and the supply of oxygen is virtually endless.

-Within gas powered tankless water heaters, in most cases, you will further be faced with the choice of whether to go for a natural gas-powered heater or a propane-run heater.
+Within gas powered tankless water heaters, in most cases, you will further be faced with the choice of whether to go for a natural gas-powered heater or a propane-run heater to get your hot water.
 More often than not, this decision is driven by availability more so, than by choice.